 Studies show that TV viewing was associated with eating less fruits and vegetables and more sweets, soft drinks and fast food.
 Excessive TV watching is associated with obesity in children.

 When children eat in front of a TV or other device, it is easy to be distracted and eat past when they are full.
 Advertising also features many unhealthy foods such as sugary cereals, fast foods, and sweets.
 In fact, young children prefer and choose food that have been associated with popular food brands or characters seen on advertisements.

 What you can do:

 Make your meals media-free.
-Putting aside devices, in a different room if possible, and serving meals at a table can help your child focus on the food and on interactions with other people at the table.
+Putting aside devices, in a different room if possible, and serving meals at a table can help your child focus on the food and interactions with other people at the table.

 Mealtimes are an opportunity for family members to talk about their days and connect.
 It is also a great opportunity to model healthy eating and teaching your child about healthy, balanced meals.
-Eating three meals together as a family is associated with positive health outcomes in children!
+Eating three meals together as a family each week is associated with positive health outcomes in children!

 Routine supplementation is not necessary for healthy growing children who consume a varied diet.
 Talk to your pediatrician about your child's dietary intake.
-Some specific diets like a vegetarian one may require additional supplementation if nutritional deficiencies are identified by your doctor.
+Some specific diets like vegetarian may require additional supplementation if nutritional deficiencies are identified by your doctor.

 What if I just want to give a daily multivitamin?

 A standard pediatric vitamin-mineral product containing nutrients in amounts no larger than the DRI (daily recommended intake) poses little risk.
 Remember that most vitamins for kids are attractive in taste, shape and color so please ensure you keep them out of reach to avoid accidental ingestion and vitamin toxicity.